United States–Vietnam relations: 21st century

 Top leaders of the two countries meet during Biden's 2023 Vietnam visit.

 Panel commemorating 30 years of current US–Vietnam relations in 2025, featuring a bald eagle and a lạc bird.

 President of the United States Bill Clinton made a historic visit to Vietnam in November 2000.
 He was the first U.S. leader ever to officially visit Hanoi and the first to visit Vietnam since U.S. troops withdrew from the country in 1975.

 The annual Bilateral Human Rights Dialogue resumed in 2006 after a two-year hiatus.
 The U.S. and Vietnam signed a Bilateral Trade Agreement in July 2000, which went into force in December 2001.
 In 2003, the two countries signed a counter-narcotics Letter of Agreement (amended in 2006), a Civil Aviation Agreement, and a textile agreement.
 In January 2007, Congress approved Permanent Normal Trade Relations (PNTR) for Vietnam.
 In July 2015, the United States hosted Vietnamese Communist Party general secretary Nguyễn Phú Trọng in the first-ever visit of a Vietnamese Communist Party General Secretary to the United States following a concerted effort by the Obama administration to pursue warmer relations with Vietnam.

 On 27–28 February 2019, the 2019 North Korea–United States Hanoi Summit was held between North Korean Supreme Leader Kim Jong Un and U.S. President Donald Trump in Hanoi, Vietnam.

 During a visit to Vietnam on 10 September 2023, U.S. President Joe Biden visited with General Secretary Nguyễn Phú Trọng.
 Following this, the Vietnamese government recognized the relationship between the United States and Vietnam as a "Comprehensive Strategic Partnership," emphasizing the increasing importance of bilateral links between the countries.
 Biden said the aim of the agreement is not to reduce China's influence in Asia, but he is looking for economic growth and stability in Vietnam.

 In June 2024, the United States criticized Vietnam's decision to host Russian President Vladimir Putin.
-U.S. embassy in Hanoi said that "no country should give Putin a platform to promote his war of aggression and otherwise allow him to normalize his atrocities."
+The U.S. embassy in Hanoi said that "no country should give Putin a platform to promote his war of aggression and otherwise allow him to normalize his atrocities."
 A senior U.S. diplomat held talks in Vietnam and said that the trust between the two countries was at an all-time high.

+On 18 January 2026, Tô Lâm accepted the invitation from U.S. President Donald Trump in his capacity of the General Secretary of the Communist Party of Vietnam to join the United States-led Board of Peace as a founding member.